-default is a special function.
-It is called when the function name can not be found or when the transaction has no a call information.
-It does not need to export through abi.register(). default is the name of this function. default is used internally by the VM.
+The default function is called when the function name cannot be found or when the transaction has no call information.
+It does not need to be exported through abi.register(). default is used internally by the VM.
 You should not use default for any other purpose.